Staff parking

 Q: Where will I be able to park?

-Q: Can I switch between car parks?
+Q: How can I switch car parks?

 Q: Are car share permits still available?

-A: Car share permits are still available if staff members need to arrive/leave separately and therefore cannot use the PAYG function on their own ID card to enter AND exit the car park.
+A: Car share permits are still available if staff members need to arrive/leave separately in one vehicle, and therefore cannot use the PAYG function on their own ID card to enter AND exit the car park.
 Car share permit holders can choose to set up PAYG individually on their own ID cards but we do still encourage car sharing to reduce the number of vehicles on campus.

 Payments and Costs: